 There are loads of golf courses and top-notch health care in the area.
 If you need the comfort of your Costco, Walmart, Whole Foods type of supermarket or fancy malls, it has that too.

-It’s is equal parts city and beach, so you get the best of both worlds.
+It is equal parts city and beach, so you get the best of both worlds.
 Retiring in PV means you’ll never want for anything.
-It’s first-world living at affordable prices.
+It’s first-world living and a safe retirement vibe at affordable prices.

 Playa del Carmen – best place to retire in Mexico if you love the beach and small town bohemian vibes